We explore what separates vegans and vegetarians and find which comes out on top in the great vegan vs vegetarian debate.

 What do vegans not eat?

-Those following a vegan diet do not eat any animal bi-products.
+In fact, those following a vegan diet do not eat any animal bi-products at all.
 This includes:

 Both vegans and vegetarians will avoid eating sweets containing gelatine.